On-Demand Food Delivery Platforms - Market, Trends & Opportunities

 Do you want to develop your own grocery or food delivery app?
 Or maybe you're more interested in something like Uber, but don't know how much it will cost?
 Let's try to calculate.

-In total, it took us 2,150 hours to create the application:
+In total, it took us 2,150 hours to create the app:

 Let's try to look at the main problems that delivery services are currently facing.